arafkarsh/ms-springboot-334-vanilla/README.md

 Password can be decrypted only using an Encryption Key stored in System Enviornment variable
 ![Package Structure](https://raw.githubusercontent.com/arafkarsh/ms-springboot-334-vanilla/master/diagrams/encrypt/Security-Encryption-pro.jpg)

-To simplify the demonstration of various features, an encrypted password is utilized for connecting to H2 and PostgreSQL databases.
-The template includes utilities for encrypting and decrypting passwords, ensuring that the encryption key is securely stored outside the application’s runtime context.
+If the Quality Gate check fails, it's because the password is encrypted within the application’s properties file, with the encryption key stored externally, outside the application’s context.

-To know more about how to setup these passwords (for H2 & PostgreSQL) and environment variables checkout Session 1.2
+However, quality standards mandate that passwords should be securely stored in a vault, such as HashiCorp Vault, for enhanced security.

 ## What the Template Provides out of the box